 Getting the proper amount of sleep at night is important.
 Older adults should be getting between seven and nine hours of sleep every night.
-Being well rested helps in lowering health risks and maintaining energy levels throughout the day.
+Being well-rested helps in lowering health risks and maintaining energy levels throughout the day (NIH 2016).

 While medications or other health issues can cause insomnia, there are things older adults can do to improve their sleeping habits.
-Sticking to a sleeping and waking schedule can help, as well as eliminating caffeine and other substances.
+Sticking to a sleeping and waking schedule can help, as well as eliminating caffeine and other substances (Sleep Foundation 2015).

-A study conducted by the National Heart, Lung and Blood Institute found that older adults who spent time being active outdoors experienced a higher quality of life.
+A study found that older adults who spent time being active outdoors experienced a higher quality of life (2012).

-By spending time outdoors, older adults are able to exercise, socialise with friends, meet new people and gain exposure to sunlight, which can increase levels of Vitamin D.
+By spending time outdoors, older adults are able to exercise, socialise with friends, meet new people and gain exposure to sunlight, which increases levels of Vitamin D (DSDC 2012).

 Getting outside and into the fresh air can prevent sleep disorders and other health conditions.
-It also improves cognitive function and physical mobility.
+It also improves cognitive function and physical mobility (DSDC 2012).

-While social media is usually associated with younger generations, older adults can benefit immensely from social networking.
-A 2016 study from Michigan State University suggests that older adults that use social media and other social technologies have better physical and mental health outcomes than those that don’t.
+While social media is generally associated with younger generations, older adults can benefit immensely from social networking.
+A 2016 study from Michigan State University suggested that older adults who use social media and other social technologies have better physical and mental health outcomes than those that don’t.

-Social media networking with family and friends prevent feelings of loneliness and depression by helping older adults to feel more connected with the world around them.
-Older adults who utilised new technology reported feeling more satisfied with life.
+Social media networking with family and friends prevents feelings of loneliness and depression by helping older adults feel more connected with the world around them.
+In the study, older adults who utilised social technology reported feeling more satisfied with life (Michigan State University 2016).

-Maintaining mental health is an important element in maintaining physical health.
+Mental health is an important element of maintaining physical health.
 Therefore, it is imperative that caregivers treat older adults with patience, respect and understanding.
-This ensures that older adults feel loved and maintain their mental and physical health.

 LeaAnn’s diverse background includes health education, cardiac and pulmonary rehabilitation, and teaching at George Mason University.
 It was her 10 years of in-home personal care for a Prince William County resident that sealed her passion for the healthcare field.
 In November 2015, LeaAnn joined the team at Visiting Angels to coordinate marketing efforts to grow our family of caregivers and care recipients.
 LeaAnn values integrity and honour in relationship building and loves to laugh along the way.
 See Educator Profile